Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 [Actors](/internet-computer-programming-concepts/actors.html) are isolated units of code and state that communicate with each other by calling each others' [shared functions](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) where each shared function call triggers one or more [messages](#messages-and-atomicity) to be sent and executed.

-To master Motoko programming on the IC, we need to understand how to write _asynchronous code_, how to [**correctly handle async calls using try-catch**](#try-catch-expressions) and modify state safely.
+To master Motoko programming on the IC, we need to understand how to write _asynchronous code_, how to [**correctly handle async calls using try-catch**](#try-catch-expressions) and and how to safely modify state in the presence of concurrent activity.

 > **NOTE**
 > _From now on, we will drop the optional `shared` keyword in the declaration of [shared functions](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) and refer to these functions as simply 'shared functions'._